 Always respond with thought when answering comments and questions.
 Never lash out in the face of anger.

 “Have the courage to say no. Have the courage to face the truth.
 Do the right thing because it is right.
 These are the magic keys to living your life with integrity.”W. Clement Stone

 When you find a subject to write about, research it to learn all there is to know.
 Know your subject inside and out.
-Become knowledgeable, so you can engage your reader and help help them understand your story.
+Become knowledgeable, so you can gain trust and engage your reader.
+Not to mention, help them understand your story through your written words.